 Lips: Thick, a little loose and black.
 The upper lip meets the lower lip at its middle, completely covering the teeth.
 The profile of the upper lip is descending and rounded.
 The tongue must never show when the dog is not excited.

-Jaws/Teeth: Broad and powerful.
-The lower jaw projects in front of the upper jaw and turns up.
-The arch of the lower incisors is rounded.
-The jaw must not show lateral deviation, or torsion.
 The gap between the incisors of the upper and the lower jaw should not be strictly delimited, the essential condition being that the upper and the lower lips meet to completely cover the teeth.
 The lower incisors surpass the upper incisors.
-Sufficiently developed incisives and canines.
+Sufficiently developed incisors and canines.
 Complete bite is desirable.

 Cheeks: Well developed.